sumguytho/bininside/README.md

 ## Accidentally deleting files
-Shouldn't happen, *probably*. gui-app removes a file only when it's the exact byte copy of pe-editor it carries within itself. pe-editor checks for 0xfadedbee signature before global variable.
+Shouldn't happen, *probably*. gui-app removes a file only when it's the exact byte copy of pe-editor it carries within itself. pe-editor checks for 0xfadedbee signature before incrementing global variable.
 Should be sufficient most of the time.
 This is important because, unlike gui-app, pe-editor can't handle unicode.
 And, since it receives gui-app path as one of its arguments, launching gui-app with unicode in its path is ***bad***.